sckott/cowsay/README.md

 ```
 ##
 ##  --------------
-## If we told you all of R's secrets, we'd have to kill you.
+## If 'fools rush in where angels fear to tread', then Bayesians 'jump' in where frequentists fear to 'step'.
-##  Duncan Murdoch
+##  Charles C. Berry
-##  answering a request for too detailed documentation
+##  about Bayesian model selection as an alternative to stepwise regression
 ##  R-help
-##  October 2011
+##  November 2009
 ##  --------------
 ##     \
 ##       \